secretstartups/handbook/content/handbook/hiring/referral-process.md

 **Referral** - someone you have worked with in the past, or have developed a close personal relationship.
 This person should align with our values and the requirements of the role, someone you would choose to work with again if the opportunity arises.

 **Endorsement** - Endorsements are not referrals, they are treated as a recommendation or you advocating for someone.
 Examples include someone you know applies and they then ask you to refer them.
 This is not a referral as you didn't proactively encourage them to apply.
-Another example could be you've heard good things about someone, but haven't directly worked with them
+Another example could be you've heard good things about someone, but haven't directly worked with them.
+To endorse the candidate, check who the Recruiter is on the [Internal Job Board](https://gitlab.greenhouse.io/internal_job_board) and contact them via Slack after they've applied directly.
+You should include:
+- The candidate's full name.
+- The role.
+- Please provide a description of how you know the candidate and why they are aligned with the role with GitLab.

+Ensure you inform the person that you are endorsing them and that they allow you to do so.

 **Sourcing** - Proactively sourcing candidates and adding them to Greenhouse.
 These candidates are not referrals as you cannot personally vouch for their work or alignment to our values.